Encharted Cook

 Make-Ahead and Storage

-• Ambrosia salad is always best if made ahead.
-Make it in the morning to serve in the afternoon or make it the day before serving.
+Make-Ahead.
+Ambrosia Fruit salad is always best made ahead.
+You can make it in the morning to serve in the afternoon or the day before serving.

-• Store any leftovers in a sealed container in the refrigerator.
+Storage.
+Store any leftover salad in a sealed container in the refrigerator.
 This Ambrosia Salad will keep for 3 to 4 days.

 Calories: 142kcal | Carbohydrates: 24g | Protein: 1g | Fat: 6g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Cholesterol: 9mg | Sodium: 29mg | Potassium: 122mg | Fiber: 2g | Sugar: 20g | Vitamin A: 280IU | Vitamin C: 9mg | Calcium: 41mg | Iron: 1mg